What is Headless Architecture? Demystifying the hype!

 This notion is taken a step further with Headless Architecture.

 Headless converts frontend interface into a set of APIs, that makes development easy.
-Check Headless CMS and Headless Commerce Statistics in 2023 to get a better idea of how Headless is growing crazy.
+Check Headless CMS and Headless Commerce Statistics to get a better idea of how well the headless industry is growing.

 Many apps and services may use these APIs through abstraction rather than core business logic.